Philipp Grubauer: Washington Capitals (2011–2018)

+For the 2013–14 season, Grubauer's place in the hierarchy fell behind Holtby and Michal Neuvirth, so he played most of the season with Hershey.
+On 29 November 2013, Neuvirth suffered a leg injury during warmups, which allowed Grubauer a spot with Washington.
+Over the season, Grubauer played 17 games with the Capitals.
+He went 6–5–5 and managed a .925 save percentage and 2.38 GAA.

+Grubauer played most of the 2014–15 season with Hershey.
+In April 2015, Grubauer found another opportunity to play with the Capitals after Holtby fell ill.
+On 17 April 2015, Grubauer would become the first German goaltender to start a playoff game, a 4–3 win against the New York Islanders in the second game of the first round of the Stanley Cup playoffs.
+On 15 June, Grubauer signed a two-year, $1.5 million contract with the Capitals.

 On 6 July 2017, the Capitals re-signed Grubauer to a one-year, $1.5 million contract.
 During the 2017–18 season, Grubauer recorded a career-high 15 wins in 28 starts.
 Grubauer was the Capitals' starter to begin the 2018 Stanley Cup playoffs after a strong (7–3–0) record in 10 of the final 16 games in the Capitals' regular season.
 Grubauer made 23 saves in a 4–3 overtime loss in Game One against the Columbus Blue Jackets.
 However, Holtby permanently took over the goaltending duties from Grubauer after replacing him during Game 2 of the series.
 The Capitals ended up winning the Stanley Cup after defeating the Vegas Golden Knights in five games.

-Colorado Avalanche
+Colorado Avalanche (2018–2021)

 On 22 June 2018, Grubauer and Brooks Orpik were traded to the Colorado Avalanche in exchange for a 2018 second-round pick during the 2018 NHL Entry Draft.
 The following day, the Avalanche re-signed Grubauer to a three-year, $10 million contract extension.

-He recorded an 18–9–5 record during the regular season, but a second-half surge led Grubauer to be named Colorado's starting goaltender for the 2019 Stanley Cup playoffs.
+During the 2018–19 season, Grubauer would display an 18–9–5 record and a .917 save percentage during the regular season, and a second-half surge led him to be named Colorado's starting goaltender for the 2019 Stanley Cup playoffs.
 He helped lead the Avalanche to a first-round upset over the first-place Calgary Flames, but lost in Round 2 to the San Jose Sharks in seven games.
-Grubauer recorded a 7–5 record with a 2.30 goals against average during the playoffs.
+Grubauer recorded a 7–5 record with a 2.30 goals against average and .925 save percentage during the playoffs.

 During the 2019 off-season, goaltender Semyon Varlamov signed a free-agent deal with the New York Islanders, cementing Grubauer's place as Colorado's starter.
-However injuries would again hamper his 2019–20 season and ended up splitting time with Pavel Francouz.
-He made 36 starts in the regular season and went 5–1 with a 1.87 goals against average in seven playoffs starts before suffering an injury in the Second Round.
+Injuries again hampered his 2019–20 season and he ended up splitting time with Pavel Francouz.
+He made 36 starts in the regular season and went 5–1 with a 1.87 goals against average in seven playoffs starts before suffering an injury in the second round.